I went to the Himalayas, at the end of the world.

 Following Alexandra David-Neel and vintage photography, I wanted to rediscover the wonder of the early days.
 In the footsteps of "Tintin in Tibet", how could I find a photographic equivalent to Herge’s “ligne claire” (clear line)?

 The Tsug Lhakhang, the main temple was buzzing with activity.
 Leh was hosting an important religious festival at the end of winter.
 Buddhist congregations from all over Ladakh had come, monks of all ages had taken over the place.

-As for myself, I was preparing to photograph them, installing my camera on its tripod.
+I was preparing to photograph them, installing my camera on its tripod.
 But for a giant with yellow hair, it's difficult to vanish completely.